-The use of information and communication technology (ICT); is a vital part of the everyday functioning of life in the Trust's schools.
-The Trust also recognises the important role ICT plays in the lives of children and their families.
+The use of information and communication technology (ICT); is a vital part of the everyday functioning of life in our schools.
+We also recognise the important role ICT plays in the lives of children and their families.

 Whilst there are many benefits and strengths in using ICT; there are also a number of risks to children's welfare and safety in school when using internet enabled technology; which are summarised in the following categories: